unicode-org/message-format-wg/spec/registry.md

 It represents an implementation of a custom function available to translation at runtime.
 A function defines a human-readable _description_ of its behavior and one or more machine-readable _signatures_ of how to call it.
-Named `<pattern>` elements can optionally define regex validation rules for input, option values, and variant keys.
+Named `<pattern>` elements can optionally define regex validation rules for literals, option values, and variant keys.

 MessageFormat functions can be invoked in two contexts:
 * inside placeholders, to produce a part of the message's formatted output;